 San Juan Basin Public Health recommends, as does the State of Colorado, that every private well used for drinking water be tested once per year by a certified laboratory.
 Most of these tests involve the well user collecting a sample at a non-aerated, non-swiveling tap (like a bathtub) in lab-provided containers and mailing them to a laboratory for testing.

-SJBPH also recommends that wells with no history of testing, and wells that are very old, be inspected visually to ensure that its construction is sound and that the surface around the well is kept clear of possible contaminating substances.
+SJBPH also recommends that wells with no history of testing, and wells that are very old, be inspected visually to ensure that construction is sound and that the surface around the well is kept clear of possible contaminating substances.

 There is no "standard suite" of potential contaminants nor "standard annual test" for drinking water wells.
 Many laboratories offer a package that they recommend for annual testing, but these may differ from company to company.
 At a minimum, SJBPH recommends that your annual test order include nitrate, nitrite, and coliform bacteria testing.
 You should also test for anything that shows up as elevated in any tests performed historically.